bu-rcs/SA-Economics/README.md

 **Student Ambassador**: Liqun Zhuge

 **Contact**:

 Email: rcs_sa_econ@scc.bu.edu

-Check out the Wiki for Bioinformatics tutorials and guides for BU students
+Check out the Wiki for Economics tutorials and guides for BU students

 Available software on the SCC: